Wealth Inequality: Why it will get worse before it gets better

 Spare me the cultural relativism too, while you are at it.
 Every culture has had slavery in history.
 We are not talking about those cultures or those histories.
 We are talking about this history, this culture, this America where minorities, people of color, Blacks are still treated as second class citizens, not as part of a terrible wrong which could have been a right.
 If White America hadn’t spent and still spends so much of its time pretending didn’t happen, so much time trying to sanitize their evil from the pages of history (See: Kentucky, Slave Triangle).
 What if they had said: We have done a great wrong to the Natives, let’s make it right, truly right.
 Find a way to return their some of their land to them, give them sovereignty in this nation, show some measure of contriteness for our atrocities perpetrated by less civilized men.
 Let’s treat new members of our land with more deference than we had treated the natives who once lived here on land we have stolen from them.

 No. That will never happen.
-Nor will any effort be made to assist the countries, the peoples, the nations, the histories of people destroyed by the social engine of Capitalism, promoted by White people as the ultimate express of human development no matter how many people it grinds into the dust in the name of progress.
+Nor will any effort be made to assist the countries, the peoples, the nations, the histories of people destroyed by the social engine of Capitalism, promoted by White people as the ultimate expression of human development no matter how many people it grinds into the dust in the name of progress.
 Capitalism is the engine, humanity is the grain.
 Widgets are the bread.

 Let those who survive the engine of capitalism, poor, huddled masses, quivering in the smoky darkness, awaiting the next dawn with dread and trepidation, waiting outside what was once their home, hoping for the kindness of a stranger but expecting the baton of the police or military, let those masses of tired, hungry and disfranchised masses remember, there are no other shores to go to.
 There are no other places where you can start over.
 There is nothing left out there which is not already owned by capitalists who have already tried to claim your water and will soon claim your very breath as their property.
 You now have no place on Earth where they cannot reach and do not want dominion over.